Pollution in our Oceans

 Landscape & Lawn Care

 Keep fertilizer out of our nearshore waters.
-When fertilizer seeps past the roots into the water table or runs off into canals, and storm drains, water quality deteriorates, and algae blooms.
+When fertilizer seeps past the roots into the water table or runs off into canals, storm drains, water quality deteriorates, and algae blooms.

 Fertilize Properly Tips